KoR Teeth Whitening Summerfield

 Types of Teeth Whitening: What Do They Cost?

-During the initial consult, our team will also explain the types of whitening and their costs.
+During the initial consultation, our team will also explain the types of whitening and their costs.
 The four most common ones are:

 • Over-the-Counter Trays – Being sold by stores, over-the-counter trays are one-size-fits-all.
 As such, they typically cost $100 or less.

-• Teeth Whitening Strips – Teeth whitening strips or gels can be found at most supermarkets and pharmacies.
-In fact, they’re generally the cheapest option due to their price of 20-$40 per box.
+• Store-Bought Teeth Whitening Strips – Teeth whitening strips or gels can be found at most supermarkets and pharmacies.
+In fact, they’re generally the cheapest option due to their price of $20-$40 per box.
 For just that amount, a container has enough strips for up to two weeks of treatment.

 Since it’s pricier, you may wonder why professional whitening is the more popular choice.
 Wouldn’t store-bought whiteners be better liked due to their low cost?

 The reason for this situation is that price reflects the quality.
 Put another way, cheaper dental products tend to be less effective.
 Store-bought strips and gels, while inexpensive, offer poor results.
-Meanwhile, dentist-provided whiteners provide quick and dramatic results.
+Meanwhile, dentist-provided whiteners provide quick, predictable, reliable, and dramatic results.
 Whether in-office or at home, they can (and will) lighten your pearly whites by six to eight shades!

 As you can see, whitening’s effect is just as (if not more) crucial as its price.
 Keep that fact in mind as you consider the type you get.